 A introduction to character creation in roleplay

 I've said this before and it's worth repeating: character sheets are completely optional.
-If you want to post a sheet anyway you can do so in the Profile Database.
+If you want to post a sheet anyway you can do so in User Lore.
 We have character sheet templates available there for public use.

 To get your day to day roleplay fix here on Valucre, all you need is a character in mind and the ability to play them with some consistency, unless inconsistency is a part of their character (see: mental instability and unreliable narrators).